-Starting any uni is a daunting prospect, but York being a campus university definitely eases the transition and being familiar with aspects of it that many students aren’t aware of until their 2nd or 3rd year will put you that extra step ahead.
+Starting any uni is a daunting prospect but York being a campus university definitely eases the transition.
+Being familiar with aspects of it that many students aren’t aware of until their 2nd or 3rd year will put you that extra step ahead.
 Plus, these hidden gems will make a great talking point with your flatmates in Freshers’ Week.

 York has so many paths and trails which make it a great place for wandering – and shortcuts!

-1. One of my favourite routes starts at the back of the postgraduate college, Wentworth, and leads straight to Millennium Bridge on the River Ouse, about 20 minutes from the town centre.
+1. One of my favourite routes starts at the back of the postgraduate college, Wentworth.
+It leads straight to Millennium Bridge on the River Ouse, about 20 minutes from the town centre.

 This path will take you across Walmgate Stray (with its infamously placid herd of cows) and through Fulford – ideal for an Aldi pit stop.

-2. A great one for Freshers’ Week is the Solar System trail, implemented by AstroSoc, which covers both campuses.
-It’s a scale model of the planets beginning at the Astro Campus behind the Sports Centre and finishing on Campus East.
+2. A great one for Freshers’ Week is the Solar System trail.
+Implemented by AstroSoc, it covers both campuses and is a scale model of the planets.
+It begins at the Astro Campus behind the Sports Centre and finishes on Campus East.

 This is a fab way to get your bearings before lectures start if the Campus Tree Trail isn’t your thing.